wotakumoe/wotaku/docs/torrenting/start.md

 1. Click on ":ic-sharp-download: Download Torrent".
 It will download a `.torrent` file.
 2. Open the file.
 3. Choose your torrent client (if it's your first time).
-4. It will open a pop-up window in qBittorent.
+4. It will open a pop-up window in qBittorrent.
 It will show all the files and folders, where to download them, and other settings.
 After adjusting everything, click **OK**.

 ![](/torrenting/tor1.png)